General Overview

 Post-secondary

-We are committed to staying in touch with our graduates and providing them with continued support, encouragement, and resources as they matriculate to and persist through college.
-Our Alumni Coordinator remains in regular contact with students after graduation and we invite CCSC alumni to school and community events.
+We are committed to staying in touch with our graduates and providing them with continued support, encouragement, and resources as they matriculate to and persist through college and begin their professional careers.
+We work to remain in regular contact with students after graduation and we invite CCSC alumni to school and community events.

-To learn more about CCSC college seminars or to request more information, please email CCSeminar@ccscambridge.org
+To learn more about CCSC college and career seminars or to request more information, please email CCSeminar@ccscambridge.org

 Important Links